Ganymede-Bio/website-docusaurus/docs/nodes/App/Azure_Query.md

-On the Ganymede end - make sure that the relevant MSSQL ODBC Driver is availed for workflow execution environment.
+On the Ganymede end - make sure that the relevant MSSQL ODBC Driver is availed for workflow execution environment. artifact_registry should be populated in secrets with the web address hosting the container
 ## User-Defined Python
 Process tabular data from user-defined SQL query, writing results back to data lake